FilipMalczak/glue-d/README.md

       dejector to this repo, duplicating resolveCall here or moving seed, the whole annotations module and probably some annotation definitions there)
   * environment (string/string key-value pairs)
+    * data is already gathered, but whats left is...
     * injection with @Config with support for simple types
   * value registry (environment required)
     * config inspection